Game-Fusion/Commander-64/README.md

 ### - Capable of playing note audio on multiple iron note blocks simultaneously!

-### - Pure productivity, without unneeded animations, graphics or programs - just the necessities.
-Less time wasted = more time spent working.
+### - Pure productivity, without unneeded bells and whistles - just the necessities.
+Less time wasted = more productivity.

-### - A capable gaming machine; play many classic games such as Chess natively
+### - A gaming machine; play many games to take a break

-Coming Soon.
+Coming Soon?